How to Generate Self-Signed Code Signing Certificate?

 Why Use Code Signing Certificates from Respected CAs?

-Doing so will change the alert message to show that the software is from a verified source as seen below:
+Doing so will change the alert message to show that the software is from a verified source, as seen below:

 Final Verdict

-But if your purpose is to take your software applications to a global scale, it’s mandatory to get them signed by a CA. In such cases, creating a self-signed code signing certificate wouldn’t serve the purpose.
-Since CAs require publishers to go through extensive verification, signing code from them helps increase your trustworthiness for users.
+Creating a self-signed code signing certificate wouldn’t serve the purpose in such cases.
+Since CAs require publishers to go through extensive verification, signing codes from them helps increase your trustworthiness for users.

 In a nutshell, self-signed certificates are only useful for securing executables internally and should only be generated with that purpose in mind.